geozak/geozak.github.io/_posts/2016-11-08-setting-up-jekyll-blog-on-github-pages.md

 This guide shows you how to setup [GitHub Pages](https://pages.github.com/) using [Jykell](https://jekyllrb.com) and theme that I [modified](https://github.com/geozak/jekyll-clean-dark).

-This guide won't go into detail about git or github work.
+This guide won't go into detail about how git or github work.
 It is more of a quick and dirty instructional to get started with Jykell on GitHub Pages.

 ## Setting Up GitHub Pages